danielscholl/managed-platform/docs/pipelines.md

 It's essential to shift left, and catch as many problems before a single resource is deployed to real infrastructure.
 There are a plethora of tools and techniques that can be leveraged to catch functional or syntactical problems depending on your authoring language and platform.

-#### Bicep Build
+#### Build

-Whenever code files in the bicep directory are changed on a push, the bicep build command is run.
+Whenever code files in the bicep directory are changed on a push, the build command is run.
 This action installs bicep and runs the `bicep build` command, if this fails then this is a very early indicator to the author that the bicep file is not valid.
 Ideally these problems would have surfaced earlier in the coding inner loop, but sometimes mistakes can happen and bad files can make it back into source control.

-Running a bicep build initiates the [linter](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/linter), which will create warnings where best practices are not followed.
+Running a build initiates the [linter](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/linter), which will create warnings where best practices are not followed.
 Any errors that are encountered will fail the pipeline.

 Warnings do not form part of the pass/fail of the action step, however you can use [linter configuration](https://docs.microsoft.com/azure/azure-resource-manager/bicep/bicep-config-linter) to achieve this.